April 14th, 2022

 However, each person I spoke with explicitly stated they did not want their dog on a chain – the fact is, they simply couldn’t afford any type of enclosure.
 The ones provided by Unchain Marlboro cost HSMC at least $700 each, and it was only with the support of this program that an untethered life was possible.

-What stands out to me most is that regardless of the assumptions we may have arrived with, there was never any discussion of right or wrong amongst the RedRover team, the shelter staff, or with the families we were there to help.
-Above all else, there was a collective understanding that if we can improve the quality of life for these animals and, by extension, their people, we’re going to do it.
+What stands out to me most is that, despite any differences in understanding or approach to pet care, the collective focus for all of our volunteers was on the mission: if we can improve the quality of life for these animals and, by extension, their people, we’re going to do it.
 There was no place for anything but compassion and empathy towards those who were clearly caring for their animals to the best of their ability, particularly when these same people may have already been concerned about being judged by others.
 And the value of this approach extended beyond animal welfare.
 For instance, one resident asked that I not take photos or video of her yard, where trash was visible, because she was afraid of what people would think of her.
 After a conversation with Devon, I realized that some people simply can’t afford the cost of garbage disposal services – something I had never before considered.

 Understanding that people come from all different walks of life with their own set of experiences encourages receptivity to learning, and fosters a culture of respect that is essential for our RedRover Responders team to carry into every deployment.
 It allows us an opportunity to celebrate differences and the value they offer in terms of perspective- and knowledge-sharing, whether that be amongst our staff and volunteers, our partners, or the communities and individuals we serve.
 I witnessed this on deployment in the more abstract sense of the stories I collected from the community, and also in more tangible ways, like one volunteer teaching another how to operate a till; one Unchain Marlboro enclosure recipient learning about fencing and canopies while working alongside us the entire day as we cleared new space for his dogs; RedRover and HSMC volunteers and staff exchanging program and project ideas; and so, so much more.